legacysurvey/legacysurvey/pages/dr8/issues.rst

 -------------------------------------------

 The columns `nobjs`, `npsf`, and so on are signed 16-bit integers.
-One brick, 2296p020, containing the globular cluster M 5, contains 32,943 PSFs (and no other types), which overflows a 16-bit signed integer.
+One brick, 2296p020, containing the globular cluster M5, contains 32,943 PSFs (and no other types), which overflows a 16-bit signed integer.
 It therefore appears as -32,593 (off by 65,536).

 Patching Morphological Models